May's Island Batik challenge is to play with triangles. I knew from the moment I read the brief that

 Engle’s signature collection for Sherry Shish of Powered by Quilting.
 I thought the gentle blues,

-purples, and oranges would work great as a baby quilt for a baby girl and the collection
+purples, and oranges would work great as a baby quilt for a baby girl and the collection even has

 4 different white-ish fabrics, perfect as a background for the applique animals.
 I added a few